Analysis | Counting votes isn’t cheating: A voter’s guide to the election

 Why mail-in ballots are secure

 At issue this year is that many absentee votes will be counted after polls close in each state.
 This itself isn’t abnormal; states often end up counting absentee and provisional ballots for days after an election.
-It’s one reason why results aren’t generally certified by states for several weeks after the election is over.
+It’s one reason results aren’t generally certified by states for several weeks after the election is over.
 It just takes a while to ensure an accurate count, even if the race at issue is a blowout.

 In other words, it might take a while to fill you in on what happened with the Chiefs.
 Again, that doesn't change the result, it just means that you won't know who won the Super Bowl for a bit.